-The School of Chemistry will offer a minimum of ten scholarships for students starting a full-time PhD programme in the 2016-2017 academic session.
+The School of Chemistry will offer a maximum of ten scholarships for students starting a full-time PhD programme in the 2017-2018 academic session.

-The Tercentenary International Scholarships Scheme helps outstanding research students from outside the United Kingdom and European Community to study in the School of Chemistry by providing for some of the costs of their training and supervision.
+The Chemistry Tercentenary International PhD Scholarship scheme helps outstanding research students from outside the United Kingdom and European Union to study in the School of Chemistry by providing for some of the costs of their training and supervision.

 Each scholarship will have a value of £5,000 per annum and will be deducted from your tuition fees and will be tenable for three years.
 These awards cannot be held concurrently with fully-funded scholarships such as a Dorothy Hodgkins Postgraduate Award, Commonwealth Scholarship or a School Studentship.
 They can, however, be combined with other partial funding.